Will2Jacks/Controls2024_SohamDas_23CS10068/README.md

 This task consisted of a folder of trajectories(the sine, the diamond, the step and the line),a folder of utility functions, a evaluate function and 4 other matlab functions.

 #### controller.m
-The parameters of the system, the mass of the quadrotor, the accelaration due to gravity and its moment of inertia along with the present state of the quadrotor(which have been specified in the sys_eom.m file) have been utilised.
+The parameters of the system, the mass of the quadrotor, the acceleration due to gravity and its moment of inertia along with the present state of the quadrotor(which have been specified in the sys_eom.m file) have been utilised.
 The two functions have then been calculated using the equations of physics.
-The constants have been found out through repeated iterations and have been applied to the system to generate the force and tprque functions.
+The constants have been found out through repeated iterations and have been applied to the system to generate the force and torque functions.

 #### submit.m
 This function uses the controller function as the control handle